grafana/loki/docs/clients/promtail/configuration.md

 ## position_config

-The `position_config` block configures where promtail will save a file indicating how far it has read into a file.
-It is needed for when promtail is restarted to allow it to continue from where it left off.
+The `position_config` block configures where Promtail will save a file indicating how far it has read into a file.
+It is needed for when Promtail is restarted to allow it to continue from where it left off.

 ```yaml